 Courses for Physical Therapy Program Preparation

 Doctor of Physical Therapy programs vary widely on the course requirements for admission.
 A variety of commonly required and recommended courses have been compiled for student reference.
 Provided the necessary required courses for admission are fulfilled, any Bachelor's program would be an acceptable choice.
 One choice that includes many of the required courses for admission to Doctor of Physical Therapy programs is the Bachelor of Science in Biology.
 To be certain that all required courses are completed in a timely fashion, a recommended schedule of courses has also been provided.
 Interested students should still consult the desired Doctor of Physical Therapy program(s) for specific course requirements.
-See our Physical Therapy Preperation Checklist.
+See our Physical Therapy Preparation Checklist.

 Physical Therapy Program Admissions Test